elijahfhopp/svelte-image-converter-recipe/README.md

 ## Discussion (optional)

 What now?
-Well, because the codebase is so minimal right now, adding features make the single file too unwieldy.
+Well, because the codebase is so minimal right now, adding features won't make the single file too unwieldy.
 Here are some ideas:

 - The image conversion code is not limited to PNG or JPEG.
 Any browser supported image formats can be used for input and output.
 You could easily add a simple dropdown to select output format, making it an anything-to-anything converter.
 - Add a simple caching feature via `File` hashing.